What Is a Property Management Agreement?

 A Property Management Agreement is a document that outlines the business relationship between a property owner and the entity or individual hired to manage this property.
 It covers all the responsibilities of the parties, their legal liabilities, and insurance coverage for the property.

 A simple Property Management Agreement will protect your interests if:

-- You own a property and wish to retain a company or person to manage the building or apartment;
+- You own a property and wish to retain a company or person to manage the building or apartment.

 - You own a property management company and want to have written proof of negotiated terms and conditions with the owner of the property.

-Benefits of drafting a Property Management Contract:
+The benefits of drafting a Property Management Contract include the following: